phoenixding/scdiff/README.md

 						as the cutoff for differential genes (together with t-test p-value cutoff 0.05).
 						However, users are allowed to customize the cutoff based on their application scenario (e.g. log2 fold change 1.5).

+	-e ETFLISTFILE, --etfListFile ETFLISTFILE
+                        String, Optional, by default, scdiff recognizes 1.6k TFs (we collected in human and mouse).
+Users are able to provide a customized list of TFs instead using this option.
+It specifies the path to the TF list file, in which each line is a TF name.
+Here, it does not require the targets information for the TFs, which will be used to infer eTFs (TFs predicted based on the expression of themselves instead of the their targets).

 ```
 # INPUTS AND PRE-PROCESSING

-scdiff takes the two required input files (-i/--input and -t/--tf_dna) and one optional config file (-k/--clusters).
+scdiff takes the two required input files (-i/--input and -t/--tf_dna), two optional files (-k/--cluster, -e/--etfListFile) and a few other optional parameters.

 * __-i/--input__
 This specifies the single cell RNA-Seq expression data.